Living a rich, full and meaningful life even in a pandemic

 We can use the Warwick-Edinburgh Mental Well-being Scale (WEMWBS) and the Workplace and the work-related acceptance and action questionnaire (WAAQ) to measure the groups general wellbeing and psychological flexibility before and after the programme.

-We use validated tools to measure the success of a programme.
+We can use validated tools to measure the success of a programme.

 "I would highly recommend this programme not only as a way to support the individual physical and mental well-being of employees but also as a great team-building and bonding experience."
 Tory Kerley, Synergy Learning